This post may contain affiliate links. Please read our disclosure policy.

 Prepare the batter:

-- Thinly slice banana to get 12 slices for decorating the top of muffin
+- If using, thinly slice banana to get 8 or12 slices (depending on how many muffins you plan to make) for decorating the top of muffin

 - Combine all the dry ingredients and set aside.
 In another mixing bowl, whisk all the wet ingredients together until well-combined.
 Some lumps from the bits and pieces of bananas are fine